Governing document templates and model rules

 - the Office of the Registrar of Indigenous Corporations (ORIC) ‘template rule book’ for Indigenous corporations.

 The Co-operatives National Law is uniform legislation gradually introduced in each state and territory to regulate co-operatives in the same way across Australia.
-The regulations under the Co-Operatives National Law have ‘model rules’ for co-operatives.
+The regulations under the Co-operatives National Law have ‘model rules’ for co-operatives.
 You need to check the requirements for rules for co-operatives with the regulator in your state or territory.

 The ACNC provides:

-- a rules template for small unincorporated charities
+- a rules template for small unincorporated charities.

 The Office of the Registrar of Indigenous Corporations (ORIC) provides rule book templates and related guidance for Aboriginal and Torres Strait Islander Corporations.